dirceu-jr/igapo/README.md

 Urban socio-environmental problems identified in Curitiba includes air pollution, water pollution and environmental degradation ([references](#references)).

-I'm developing this project with the aim of creating low cost water monitoring stations, enabling the creation of a dense monitoring network with the capacity to locate occurrences of water pollution.
+This project is developed with the objective of creating low cost water monitoring stations, enabling the creation of a dense monitoring network with the capacity to locate occurrences of water pollution.

 With community and educational purposes in mind, I am being open about suppliers, configurations, and software.